-The last Clinical Tip discussed the treatment of Dampness and Phlegm and it started with a reference to ST-40 Fenglong.
-It seems therefore appropriate now to discuss the clinical use of the point ST-40 Fenglong.
+A previous Clinical Tip discussed acupuncture to address Dampness and Phlegm and it started with a reference to ST-40 Fenglong.
+It seems therefore appropriate to discuss the clinical use of the point ST-40 Fenglong.

 a) Resolves Phlegm and Dampness